MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 This article focuses on how to integrate the Live Share SDK into your app and key capabilities of the SDK.

-## Pre-requisites
+## Prerequisites

 ### Install the JavaScript SDK

 The [Live Share SDK](https://github.com/microsoft/live-share-sdk) is a JavaScript package published on [npm](https://www.npmjs.com/package/@microsoft/live-share), and you can download through npm or yarn.
-You must also install Live Share peer dependencies, which includes `fluid-framework` and `@fluidframework/azure-client`.
-If you are using Live Share in your tab application, you must also install `@microsoft/teams-js` version `2.11.0` or later.
+You must also install Live Share peer dependencies, which include `fluid-framework` and `@fluidframework/azure-client`.
+If you're using Live Share in your tab application, you must also install `@microsoft/teams-js` version `2.11.0` or later.

 #### npm